click2install/xumacoin/README.md

 # Xuma Coin

-#### THIS SCRIPT IS UNDER FURTHER DEVELOPMENT AND SHOULD NOT BE USED TO INSTALL YOUR NODE ATM, UPDATES WILL BE POSTED HERE SOON

 Shell scripts to install and remove a [Xuma Masternode](https://bitcointalk.org/index.php?topic=2976421.0) on a Linux server running Ubuntu 16.04.

 ## Contents